GoogleCloudPlatform/express-oauth2-handlers/README.md

 ```

 ## Configuration
 In order to use the library, several variables must be set.
-These values can be stored in either:
+These values can be stored as Linux environment variables.

-- Linux environment variables
-- a `client_secret.json` file in the root directory of your function/app
+If a web application client secret file named `client_secret.json` is present in the root directory of your function/app, the required values below will be automatically imported.

 ##### Required values
 The following values can be obtained by [generating a new OAuth 2.0 client ID](https://console.cloud.google.com/apis/credentials) or reusing an existing one:
 - **`GOOGLE_CLIENT_ID`**
 - **`GOOGLE_CLIENT_SECRET`**
 - **`GOOGLE_CALLBACK_URL`**

+**Note**
+These values (and in particular the `GOOGLE_CLIENT_SECRET` value) should not be stored/committed alongside your codebase.
+As such, this library does _not_ support specifying these values programmatically.

 ##### Optional values
 These values can be specified during either the configuration or [initialization](#initialization) processes.
 Where values are different between the two, those specified during initialization take precedence.